awesomeeng/zephjs/docs/Introducing.md

 > **onEvent()** and **onEventAt()** are used to execute some callback handler when a given event (like a mouse click or a keystroke) occurs.

 There are a few other definition methods, but these are the key ones.
-If you want to know more, check out the [ZephJS Quick Start guide](https://github.com/awesomeeng/zephjs/blob/master/docs/ComponentQuickStart.md) or the [ZephJS API documentation](https://github.com/awesomeeng/zephjs/blob/master/docs/API.md)
+If you want to know more, check out the [ZephJS Quick Start guide](./ComponentQuickStart.md) or the [ZephJS API documentation](./API.md)

 #### Inline vs Separated Content

 With both the `html()` and `css()` definition methods you may either provide the content inline as a string, or you may provide a URL or relative filename.
 If the latter, ZephJS will go out and load the URL or relative filename and use that as the content for the call.

-ZephJS highly recomends you use the relative filename approach.
+ZephJS highly recommends you use the relative filename approach.
 This allows you to separate your code, content, and style information cleanly.

-Additionally, ZephJS provides a [bundler tool](https://github.com/awesomeeng/zephjs/blob/master/docs/ComponentBundling.md) that will read your component(s) and all of the associated `html()` and `css()` file references and bundle them into a single usable JavaScript file for production systems or distribution.
+Additionally, ZephJS provides a [bundler tool](./ComponentBundling.md) that will read your component(s) and all of the associated `html()` and `css()` file references and bundle them into a single usable JavaScript file for production systems or distribution.
 This means keeping your code clean and separated can be done without impacting your external performance.

 #### Bindings

 Due to the ZephJS design goal to "Never try to outwit the browser", ZephJS does not provide inline binding template strings the way most of the big JavaScript frameworks do.
 However, ZephJS does provide bindings rooted to the element or an element within the web components internal content.
 To do so you provide the source element you want to watch, what you want to watch on that source element (attribute, property, or content), the target element to propagate the change to, and what on the target element to propagate to (attribute, property, or content).

 Here are a few examples: